An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Discussion and Summary

 This work examines the effects of propagation of a nearly-plane electromagnetic wave through the spacetime of a plane gravitational wave, from the standpoint of Maxwell's equations.
 I assume that the dimensionless strain amplitude of the gravitational wave is small: $h\ll 1$, so that solutions are through first order in $h$.
 This propagation changes the phase, amplitude, and polarization of the electromagnetic wave, with periodicity of the gravitational wave.
 From the phase change, I find the change in delay and apparent direction found from calculation of the null geodesics in this spacetime.

-As an initial case, I consider propagation of a scalar wave through gravitational-wave spacetime in Section\ \ref{sec:WaveEqScalarField}, and find that the gravitational wave changes the phase of the scalar wave.
-The function $h \tilde \varphi$ (Equation\ \ref{eq:ScalarVarphidef}) gives the phase.
+As an initial case, I consider propagation of a scalar wave through gravitational-wave spacetime in Section\ \ref{sec:WaveEqScalarField}, and find that the gravitational wave introduces two additional, scattered waves, in a process similar to diffraction by a transmission grating, or Brillouin scattering by sound waves in matter.
+These process are all diffractive, and are not well described by geometric optics.
+However, the scattered waves for a scalar field in gravitational-wave spacetime are well described by a varying phase offset $h \tilde \varphi$ (Equation\ \ref{eq:ScalarVarphidef}).
 The change of delay resulting from $h \tilde \varphi$ is that found from calculations using geodesics in earlier work.

 I then consider Maxwell's equations and the Lorenz gauge criterion for the electromagnetic 4-vector potential $a^\alpha$, in the spacetime of the gravitational wave, in Section\ \ref{sec:EMinGWspacetime}.
 I consider the equations in the absence of charges and currents.
 For the solution to zero order in $h$, $a^{\alpha\, \sm(0)}$, the equations lead to the well-known homogeneous wave equation for each component of $a^{\alpha\, \sm(0)}$, and the Lorenz gauge condition, that hold in Minkowski spacetime.
-The corrections first-order in $h$ lead to an inhomogeneous wave equation for each component of the first-order correction $h a^{\alpha\, \sm(1)}$, where the source terms involve $h$ and the zero-order solution.
-For wave-like solutions $a^{\alpha\, \sm(0)}$ with typical wave frequency $k$, this inhomogeneous wave equation for each component is the same as that for the scalar wave equation, plus corrections proportional to $K/k$, where $K$ is the frequency of the gravitational wave.
-In practice $K/k\ll 1$, so these corrections are small.
-Only these additional, smaller corrections mix the components of $a^{\alpha\, \sm(0)}$, and so only they can produce polarization variations.
+For the spacetime of a gravitational wave, corrections of order $h$ lead to an inhomogeneous wave equation for each component of the first-order correction $h a^{\alpha\, \sm(1)}$, where the differences from the Minkowski-space metric effectively produce an extended effective source of order $h$, involving the zero-order solution.